+Pascal DiJames

+Administrator

-Pascal DiJames Administrator Tennessee Valley Trades and Labor Council Original Signed By (on 7/24/91):
+Tennessee Valley Trades and Labor

+Council

 Robert E. Schuett Vice President Employee Relations Tennessee Valley Authority

 FILE NOTE: With the implementation of LRS-48, this agreement, as it related to the Project Maintenance and Modification Agreement, was superseded.
 However, it continues as an agreement as it applies to the CPA-S.